mixOmicsTeam/mixOmics/README.md

 ### Bug reports and pull requests

-To report a bug (or offer a solution for a bug!) visit:
+To report a bug (or offer a solution for a bug\!) visit:
 <https://github.com/mixOmicsTeam/mixOmics/issues>.
 We fully welcome and
 appreciate well-formatted and detailed pull requests.
 Preferably with tests on our datasets.